Construction of two-dimensional quantum field models through Longo-Witten endomorphisms: General arguments for strict locality

 The rest is easy since $\Vtcs$ is obtained from the functional calculus of $\Vc(\k)\otimes\1$ and $\1\otimes \Vc(\k)$. \end{proof} This Lemma actually works even for an action of $\RR$.
 In contrast, we need the periodicity of the action in the following.

 \begin{theorem} The von Neumann algebra $\Rtccs := \Rcc\otimes \1\vee\Ad \Vtcs(\1\otimes \Rcc)$ is a type I factor. \end{theorem} \begin{proof} We have seen that $\Rtccs$ is a factor.
 What remains is to show that $\Rtccs$ contains a minimal projection.
 As in Lemma \ref{lm:factoriality} we take implementing unitary $u(\k) \in \Rcc$ for $\Ad \Vc(\k)$, this time indicating the dependence on $\k$.
-By a classical result by Bargmann, we may assume that $u(\k)$ is a one-parameter group of unitaries \cite[Section 6a]{Bargmann54}, where our group is $S^1$ hence there is no nontrivial antisymmetric bilinear form on its Lie algebra $\RR$.
+By a classical result by Bargmann, we may assume that $u(\k)$ is a one-parameter group of unitaries in $\Rcc$ \cite[Theorem 1.1, Lemma 4.3]{Bargmann54}, where our group is $S^1$ hence a one-parameter group.

-Thus the spectrum of the representation $u$ is discrete and contained in $\ZZ$, hence the fixed point $\Rcc^{\ac} = \Rcc\cap\{u(\k): \k\in\RR\}'$ is the relative commutant in $\Rcc$ of the spectral projections of the representation $u$.
+Thus the spectrum of the representation $u$ is discrete and contained in $\ZZ$ (by multiplying a one-parameter phase), hence the fixed point $\Rcc^{\ac} = \Rcc\cap\{u(\k): \k\in\RR\}'$ is the relative commutant in $\Rcc$ of the spectral projections of the representation $u$.
 Hence it is the direct sum of type I factors and admits a minimal projection.